 The truth is, pet food companies can slap the word gourmet on a label without any credentials.
 Gourmet doesn’t mean anything in this case, except maybe “costs more.”

-Natural - Okay, FINALLY a term that carries some meaning.
-The word “natural” falls under the jurisdiction of the Association of American Feed Control Officials (AAFCO), the regulators of pet food manufacturing, so “natural” foods must be made entirely of ingredients from plant, animal or mined sources, and cannot be highly processed or contain artificial flavors, preservatives, or coloring.
-But SPOILER ALERT: the word gets a little vague when we’re talking about which parts of an animal is included.
-Mmm hmmm.
-Take it from a dog, there are parts of a chicken I don’t want in my dog bowl.
+Okay, FINALLY a term that carries some meaning.
+The word “natural” falls under the jurisdiction of the AAFCO, the regulators of pet food manufacturing, so “natural” foods must be made entirely of ingredients from plant, animal or mined sources, and cannot be highly processed or contain artificial flavors, preservatives, or coloring.
+But the word gets a little vague when we’re talking about which parts of an animal is included.
+Worrying, as there are parts of a chicken you definitely don’t want in your dog’s food bowl.

-Flavor - As in “beef flavor dog food,” this word doesn’t require any actual percentage of meat to be in the food, but instead enough flavoring (usually from that animal’s fat) to be detected.
-So “flavor” is a broad term, in the same way that my pal Dexter is "interesting."
+As in “beef flavor dog food,” this word doesn’t require any actual percentage of meat to be in the food, but instead enough flavoring (usually from that animal’s fat) to be detected.
+So “flavor” is a broad term.

-Dinner - A word that conjures the image of a Thanksgiving spread means something different on a food label.
+A word that conjures the image of a Thanksgiving spread means something different on a food label.
 A can of “Turkey Dinner Dog Food” must contain 25% turkey, but the remaining 75% can be made up of other fillers of all varieties, including other meats.
-(Not unlike Aunt Edna's Thanksgiving Jell-O mold, come to think of it.)
 The same goes for words like “platter,” “grill,” and “entree.”

 As in, “chicken meal” or “lamb meal,” this is a catch-all term for all tissue (excluding blood, hair, hides, manure, stomach and rumen) that are cooked down then dried and added as “meal” to the pet food.